-Similar to product reviews, client testimonials for professional services can be a powerful way of promoting the firm.
+Similar to product reviews, client testimonials for professional services can be a powerful way of promoting your firm.
 But obtaining testimonials from clients, as well as permission to use them, can often be tricky and time-consuming.
 Below are some helpful hints on how to begin the testimonial-gathering process.

 Consider if there are specific practices or services you are hoping to target via client testimonials.
-Then, ask members from those practice/service groups within your firm to help make a list of clients that had a GREAT experience with the firm.
+Then, ask members from those practice/service groups to help make a list of clients that had a GREAT experience with the firm.
 “Great” is in all caps for a reason.
 Ideally, testimonials should tell an interesting story that captures readers’ attention and evokes an emotional response.

 Next, have the relationship partner at your firm invite the client to provide a testimonial for marketing purposes.
-If the client is not allowed to use his/her name or the company name, offer to keep it the quote anonymous (i.e. “COO, Healthcare Company, Massachusetts”).
+If the client is not allowed to use his/her name or the company name, offer to keep the quote anonymous (i.e. “COO, Healthcare Company, Massachusetts”).

 To tease out a good testimonial, you need to ask the right questions.
 Help your clients by asking them guiding questions along these lines:

 - What was your situation before working with us?

 - How has our firm helped you to [insert client challenge]?

 - What tangible results/improvements have you experienced as a result?